smartaquametering/smartPhotometer/README.md

 # smartPhotometer

-Easy-to-use OpenSource LED photometers for measurement of the absorption of light of a given wavelength (or a given range of wavelengths) of coloured or not coloured substances in solution.
+Easy-to-use OpenSource LED photometers for measurement of the absorption of light of a given wavelength (or a given range of wavelengths) of colored or not colored substances in solution.

 smartPhotometer for analytics of aqueous solutions works with ultraviolet, visible and infrared light ranges, by wavelengths around 375 up to 850 nm.